Who is eligible for CAPS services?

 Can I set up an appointment with an off-campus clinician without going through CAPS?

 Yes, definitely.
-We have information about some local treatment providers on our Off-Campus Resources page, including information about how to set up an appointment with them.
+We have information about some treatment providers on our Off-Campus Resources page.
 We are always happy to answer any questions about this process whether you meet with us first or not.

 Does Babson provide transportation to off-campus clinicians?